jamjarlabs/JamJarWeb/example/texture/README.md

-# Audio
+# Texture

-This example showcases how audio can be loaded in over HTTP and played.
+This example shows how textures are loaded and displayed using sprites.

 ## Overview

-The example loads in an MP3 file over HTTP.

-This example is two buttons, one to start playing the looped audio MP3, another to stop it from playing.

-The game has to have a button press before starting, since Chrome and Firefox require user interaction before audio can be played.
+This example loads an image (`assets/example.png`) in 6 different ways, using different options for wrapping and filtering.
+Each differently loaded texture is rendered with a sprite.

 ## Running